ShayVD/evolutionary-algorithms-visualization/README.md

 ### Live Demo

-Visit the live version of this project at [www.evolutionaryalgorithms.eu](https://www.evolutionaryalgorithms.eu) to see it in action!
+Visit the official live version of this project at [www.evolutionaryalgorithms.eu](https://www.evolutionaryalgorithms.eu) to see it in action!

 ## License